jeremysinger/gijoe/README.md

 ### settings.json

-For creating labs we have the **settings.json** file to help you choose how you want your labs to be carried out.
+For creating labs we have the **settings.json** file to help you choose how you want your labs to be configured.
 The settings.json should look like this:

 ```json
 {